Typee-Language/Typee/_Global_Documentation/typee_software_design.md

-For instance, the use a not yet declared identifier should lead to some crash at run-time (built-in entities are always declared before their use) or to some detected error at compile-time for targetted compiled languages.
+For instance, the use a not yet declared identifier should lead to some crash at run-time (built-in entities are always declared before their use) or to some detected error at compile-time for targeted compiled languages.
 ```
 // error example
 const int32 i = j + 1; // unknown 'j'